Futashy/ModListTool/README.md

 # ModListTool

-Made a complete rewrite from ground up, but nothing too fance
+Made a complete rewrite from ground up, but nothing too fancy